 What is an ultrasound?

-Ultrasound, also known as sonography or ultrasonography, is a diagnostic procedure that transmits high-frequency sound waves, inaudible to the human ear, through body tissues.
-The echoes are recorded and transformed into video or photographic images of the internal structures of the body.
+Ultrasound, also known as sonography or ultrasonography, is a procedure that transmits high-frequency sound waves, inaudible to the human ear (can’t be heard), through body tissues.
+The echoes are recorded and transformed into video or photos of the internal structures of the body in order to help make a diagnosis.

 Ultrasound images help in the diagnosis of a wide range of diseases and conditions.
 The idea for ultrasonography came from sonar technology, which makes use of sound waves to detect underwater objects.